usacwebmaster/usac/about/osac.md

 - [Setting up a UCLA zoom pro account](https://humtech.ucla.edu/computing-support/help-documentation/zoom-video-conferencing/)
 - Greco, Alexa (2021). [<q>The Quad: Tips and Tricks for Creating a more productive desk setup</q>](https://dailybruin.com/2021/02/01/the-quad-tips-and-tricks-for-creating-a-more-productive-desk-setup).
 Daily Bruin.

-## Space

-Whether it is virtual space or physical space, OSAC wants your student group to be able to be comfortable and empowered in a space.
-Here are some slide decks about how to ensure your space is comfortable, accessible, and welcoming.
-- How to make your office space more accessible and welcoming
-- How to use Slack
-- How to use Trello

 ## More Resources